Ishankalhe911/pythonminiproject-zcoer-/day4/main.md

 - Strengthened grasp of **functions** and how data flows through parameters and return values.
 - Learned how **parallel lists** can represent linked data structures.
 - Reinforced thinking around **structured programming**, a key skill before diving into dictionaries or OOP.
-- Practiced writing clean, modular, and logical Python code.
+- Practiced writing clean, modular, and logical Python code..

 ---